adamwynne/twitter-api/README.md

 	# twitter-api

 This is an up-to-date twitter API wrapper that is based on the clojure http.async.client library.
 It offers the full taxonomy of twitter API's (streaming, search and restful) and has been tested to be working.
 The test coverage is reasonably complete, but I suppose more could be added.

 ## Why did I make this library?
 * I felt the current offerings were a bit out of date
 * I wanted the efficiency of the async comms libraries
-* I needed some stuff from the headers returned by twitter (e.g. the rate-limiting stuff and etag)
+* I needed some stuff from the headers returned by twitter (i.e. the rate-limiting stuff and etag)
 * I wanted full API coverage (restful, streaming and search)

 ## Giant's upon whose shoulders I stood